 - Each movement is done in an EMOM format to build strength and muscular endurance

-We have complete programs later in the article.
+We have completed programs later in the article.

 Mobility is the ability to move under control through a full range of motion.
 We aren’t concerned with how far you can statically stretch.
 It is how you move that matters.